bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 This catalogue records project mechanisms that are easy to miss because they span modules, build steps, generated files, or runtime classpath behavior.
 It is meant to be read alongside [DEVELOPMENT.md](DEVELOPMENT.md) and [API_EXPANSION_WORKFLOW.md](API_EXPANSION_WORKFLOW.md).

+For state diagrams, lock ownership, race sequences, and regression evidence behind mail sending, see the [concurrency and state-machine catalogue](docs/concurrency/README.md).

 ## Quick Index

 | Mechanism | Main reason it exists | Primary anchors |